Makadrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions describes to create directory
+7-everybody describes excute group and users to the file